Kolmen-Tech/default-token-list/README.md

 ### Disclaimer
 Note filing an issue does not guarantee addition to this default token list.
 We do not review token addition requests in any particular order, and we do not guarantee that we will review your request to add the token to the default list.

-## Adding a logo
-We add all token logos that meet simple requirements.
-Follow the steps below to add a logo:
-1. Add your logo to a specific folder in `src/logos/*` depending on the token network;
-2. Create a pull request to the `master` branch.

-### Requirements for logos
-- SVG or PNG
-- Size 64x64
-- If you use PNG, remove white background